Magnetic resonance imaging (MRI) is a noninvasive medical imaging test that assists physicians in the diagnosis and treatment of medical conditions.

 We offer both traditional closed MRIs, as well as open MRI exams at our Open MRI of the Rockies location in nearby Loveland, Colorado.

-Most MRI studies generally take less than 30 minutes but may take longer depending on your specific study and what images need to be taken.
+Most MRI studies generally take about 30 minutes but may take longer depending on your specific study and what images need to be taken.
 The quality of the images largely depends on your ability to hold still during the study.
 If there is movement during imaging those pictures may have to be retaken and the exam will take longer.
 If you have difficulty holding still your physician may need to order medication to assist you.

 During an MRI the technologist will assist you onto the MRI table and may put a device called a “coil” around or near the body part being imaged.
 A coil collects the data from your body to create the images with.